melody-universe/melody-universe-website/README.md

 If you're familiar with deploying Node applications, the built-in app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `pnpm build`

 ```
 ├── package.json
-├── package-lock.json (or pnpm-lock.yaml, or bun.lockb)
+├── pnpm-lock.yaml
 ├── server.js
 ├── build/
 │   ├── client/    # Static assets